-Committed This consists of amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Academy's highest level of decision-making authority.
+Committed This consists of amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Academyøs highest level of decision-making authority.
 Committed amounts cannot be used for any other purpose unless the Academy removes or changes the specified use by taking the same type of action it employed to previously commit those amounts.
-The Academy's highest level of decision-making authority rests with the Illinois State General Assembly and the Governor.
-The State passes "Public Acts" to commit its fund balances.
-The IMSA Special Purposes Trust Fund and IMSA Operating Fund each had committed fund balance as of June 30, 2015.
+The Academyøs highest level of decision-making authority rests with the Illinois State General Assembly and the Governor.
+The State passes õPublic Actsö to commit its fund balances.
+The IMSA Income Fund and IMSA Operating Fund each had committed fund balance as of June 30, 2016 and the IMSA Special Purposes Trust Fund and IMSA Operating Fund each had committed fund balance as of June 30, 2015.

-Assigned This consists of net amounts that are constrained by the Academy's intent to be used for specific purposes, but that are neither restricted nor committed.
+Assigned This consists of net amounts that are constrained by the Academyøs intent to be used for specific purposes, but that are neither restricted nor committed.
 Fund balance assignments can only be removed or changed by action of the General Assembly.
-There were no assigned fund balances as of June 30, 2015.
+There were no assigned fund balances as of June 30, 2016 and 2015.

-Unassigned This consists of residual fund balance (deficit) that has not been designated for specific purposes within the Funds.
-The General Fund had an unassigned fund balance as of June 30, 2015.
+Unassigned This consists of residual fund balance (deficit) that has not been designated for specific purposes within the funds.
+The General Fund had an unassigned fund balance as of June 30, 2016 and 2015.
 The IMSA Income Fund had an unassigned fund deficit as of June 30, 2015.